 As part of the research fellowship, delegates are required to write a research paper.
 Now I won’t lie, this part is hard work – but it really forces you to dive deep into your chosen topic.
 The pay-off here is when you’re actually at the event you can hold conversations with senior individuals regarding a topic that you’re passionate about.
 It also means that as a team each person has specific knowledge across the board of themes relating to that conference and so your teammates become really important guides for unpacking nuanced ideas and arguments.

 Global Voices isn’t just a great experience – once your delegation is over, you’re added to the community of alumni who have been to other Global Voices events!
 This is a fantastic place to be exposed to jobs, further research opportunities and a professional network of extremely accomplished peers.

-Applications are now open for the July OECD Forum in Paris, France.
+Applications are now open for the 2018 OECD Forum in Paris, France from 29 May – 1 June.
 Visit globalvoices.org.au to check your eligibility and apply today.
+Applications close on Monday, 9 April at 5pm AEST.
 Stay tuned to your student email for more Global Voices updates!